Jay John: Coaching career

 John's first coaching position was as a basketball coach at his alma mater, Salpointe Catholic High School in Tucson, Arizona.
-At Salpointe, John served as the freshman head coach and a varsity assistant for three seasons from 1980–83.
+At Salpointe, John served as the freshman head coach and a varsity assistant for three seasons from 1980 to 1983.
 He also taught physical science and biology there.

-John's next job was at Jamestown Community College in New York, as an assistant from 1983–85.
+John's next job was at Jamestown Community College in New York, as an assistant from 1983 to 1985.
 He left Jamestown in 1985 to become an assistant coach with the University of Oregon, serving under head coach Don Monson.
 After one season with the Ducks, John returned to Jamestown to become the head coach for the 1986–87 and 1987–88 seasons.
 He led JCC to a two-year mark of 41–19 and to the Region 3 West Zone title game his first year.
 John was named the conference's Coach of the Year.

 After two seasons as the head coach at Jamestown, John left to become an assistant coach at the University of San Francisco.
 He remained in San Francisco for one season.

 John moved on again to become an assistant to Barry Collier at Butler University.
-He was a member of the Bulldogs’ staff from 1989–97, and helped the team to a then-school record 23 wins his final year.
+He was a member of the Bulldogs' staff from 1989 to 1997, and helped the team to a then-school record 23 wins his final year.
 The 1997 team advanced to the NCAA Tournament for the first time in 35 years.

 In 1997, John again became an assistant coach at the University of Oregon.
 He remained with the Ducks for one season.